ncoughlin/scroll-to-hash-element/README.md

 # Intro

+This component enables [hash links](https://developer.mozilla.org/en-US/docs/Web/API/URL/hash) to function with [React Router v6+](https://reactrouter.com/en/main) .

-This component was created to solve the problem of [react-router-hash-link](https://www.npmjs.com/package/react-router-hash-link) no longer functioning with React Router v6+.
+In previous versions of React-Router (v5 etc) this was solved by [react-router-hash-link](https://www.npmjs.com/package/react-router-hash-link) which no longer functions with React Router v6+.

 It works by listening to the hash property of React-Router location and scrolling to the identified element if it exists.